mathebuddy/mathebuddy-simulator/README.md

 Choose `[File]` $\to$ `[add local repository]` in the main menu and choose `YOUR_DIR/mathebuddy-public-courses` on your local disk.

 GitHub Desktop will show every current and past change in the repository.

+# A day in the life of a content creator

+This base installation must only be done once.

+Daily procedure:

+1. Start `server.py`: first do the updates and then run the web-server.
+Open `https://localhost:8314` in your favorite browser.
+2. Open the directory `mathebuddy-public-courses` Visual Studio Code.
+3. Open GitHub Desktop.
+4. Fetch the latest course updates of `mathebuddy-public-courses` in GitHub Desktop.
+5. Write courses to explain math to the world.
+6. Share your work with GitHub Desktop.
+7. If you are tired, then STOP.
+8. Go to step 4.

 # Contact